jeftegoes/AwsOverview/Database/Amazon DynamoDB.md

 - **Read Request Units (RRU)** - throughput for reads (same as RCU).
 - **Write Request Units (WRU)** - throughput for writes (same as WCU).
 - 2.5x more expensive than provisioned capacity (use with care).
-- Use cases: unknown workloads, unpredictable application traffic, ...
+- **Use cases:** Unknown workloads, unpredictable application traffic, ...

 # 7. DynamoDB Basic APIs